sendbird/sendbird-platform-sdk-java/docs/GroupChannelApi.md

 <a name="gcUpdateBanById"></a>
 # **gcUpdateBanById**
-> SendBirdUser gcUpdateBanById(apiToken, channelUrl, bannedUserId, gcUpdateBanByIdData)
+> GcUpdateBanByIdResponse gcUpdateBanById(apiToken, channelUrl, bannedUserId, gcUpdateBanByIdData)

 Update a ban